logo

 Why cardio is great for powerlifters

-Powerlifting is a strength sport that revolves around three key lifts: the squat, the bench press, and the deadlift.
-Traditionally, powerlifters have focused primarily on strength training and neglected cardio exercises, stating that cardio kills your gains.
-However, this is not true at all, and incorporating cardiovascular training can bring about numerous benefits for powerlifters, enhancing overall fitness, recovery, and performance.
+Powerlifting is a strength sport that revolves around three key compound lifts: the squat, the bench press, and the deadlift.
+Traditionally, powerlifters have focused primarily on strength training, maybe with some accessory lifts, but more often than not you will notice that powerlifters have neglected cardio exercises, stating that cardio kills your gains.
+However, this claim of cardio being detrimental for your size and strength is not true at all, and incorporating cardiovascular training can bring about numerous benefits for powerlifters, enhancing overall fitness, recovery, and performance.
 But what is the best cardio for powerlifters to do?

 In this article, we'll explore the best cardio exercises for powerlifters and how they can complement their strength training regimen.